Graphical law beneath each written natural language

 \end{subsection}

 \begin{subsection}{Khasi language with next-to-maximum} We observe that the Khasi language is not matched with Bragg-Williams line fully in fig.\ref{adverb1}.
 We then ignore the letter with the highest number of adverbs and redo the plot, normalising the $lnf$s with next-to-maximum $lnf$, and starting from $k=2$.
-We see, to our surprise, that the resulting points almost fall on the Bragg-Williams line in the presence of little magnetic field, $c=0.01$.
+We see that the best fit curve for the resulting points is the Bragg-Williams line in the presence of little magnetic field, $c=0.01$, BW(c=0.01).

 \end{subsection} \begin{subsection}{French and Hindi with next-to-next-to-maximum }

 We observe that the French and Hindi languages are not matched with Bragg-Williams line fully in fig.\ref{adverb1}.
 We then ignore the letters with the highest and next highest number of adverbs and redo the plot, normalising the $lnf$s with next-to-next-to-maximum $lnf_{nextnextmax}$, and starting from $k=3$.
 We see, to our surprise, that the resulting points almost fall on the Bragg-Williams line.